SimmiiP/Assignment-2/README.md

 + The filter movies card filters through your favorites to your new movies
 + I added a now playing page that shows movies currently in cinemas.
 + I added a also watch page which takes you to recommended movies
++ When you rate movies they save to your account and so you can log out and log back in and see your rated movies
 ## Setup Requirements

 N/A